mingumckevin/T101/README.md

 # T101

-- Incomplete blocks of code ranging from various different languages that I call 'Projects'
+- Blocks of code ranging from various different languages.